reactjs/react.dev/src/content/learn/sharing-state-between-components.md

 <Solution>

 Move the `text` state variable into the parent Component along with the `handleChange` handler.
-Then pass them down as props to both of the `Input` components.
+Then pass them down as props to both of the `Input` Components.
 This will keep them in sync.

 <Sandpack>